Skip to content

 titleYour site name

 ogImageYour default OG image for the site.
 Useful for social media sharing.
-OG images can be an external image url or they can be placed under /public directory.
+OG images can be an external image URL or they can be placed under /public directory.

 lightAndDarkModeEnable or disable light & dark mode for the website.
 If disabled, primary color scheme will be used.
 This option is enabled by default.